U Visa: Immigration Protection

 The U Visa Application Process: What to Expect?

-Proof of Substantial Harm: Demonstrating that you have suffered significant physical or psychological harm as a direct result of the qualifying crime, supported by medical records, psychological evaluations, or sworn affidavits.
+Applicants must show that they suffered significant harm as a direct result of the criminal activity.
+This is often supported through medical records, psychological evaluations, or sworn statements.

 U Visa and the Path to a Green Card